D10f/react-graphql-prisma/README.md

 - [ ] Earth 3D visualization with all provided coordinates.
 - [ ] Level up and gain badges as you accomplish goals by participating with the community.

+- [X] Add Docker support

+## How To Run In Development

+To run both frontend and backend at the same time use the docker-compose.yml file at the root of the project.
+It contains the necessary configuration to spin up separate containers for each component: frontend (nginx), backend (node + prisma) and database (mariadb)

+Each of the client and server directories also contain their respective docker files to run containers.

 ## Test Credentials

 If you don't want to signup you can use these credentials below to see how things work!